Bare at the Clovers: Secrets Behind the Counter - Cover

 “Fair point.”

-I stretched, letting my arms reach over my head until my spine popped in three places.
-The moment that cold air hit my ribs, my stomach, and the undersides of my breasts, I shivered automatically.
-It’s the same shiver I’ve felt thousands of times now, so familiar it’s almost not worth mentioning.
+I stretch, letting my arms reach over my head until my spine pops in three places.
+The cold air hits my ribs, my stomach, the undersides of my breasts, and I shiver automatically, the same shiver I’ve felt thousands of times now, so familiar it’s almost not worth mentioning.
 Almost.
-Because here’s the thing about being naked all the time: you never stop feeling the air.
+Because the thing about being naked all the time is that you never stop feeling the air.
 You just stop being surprised by it.

-I swung my legs out of bed and stood up.
-The hardwood floor was freezing, forcing a hiss out of me.
+I swing my legs out of bed and stand up.
+The hardwood floor is freezing.
+I hissed.

 “Socks?”
-Willow offered, holding up a pair of thick wool ones.
+Willow offers, holding up a pair of thick wool ones.

 “No.”